-This single origin Costa Rican Medium Roast coffee brews a pleasant cup that appeals to the coffee drinker who likes their cup on the mild side.
-The cup taste has a fruity sweetness with soft citrus acidity and a clean finish.
-This is a great anytime of day cup that gives a nice caffeine kick with a pleasant taste.
+Our single origin Costa Rican Medium Roast coffee brews a pleasant cup that appeals to the coffee drinker who likes their cup on the mild side.
+The cup taste has rich milk chocolate notes and a fruity sweetness with a soft acidity and a clean finish.
+This is a great anytime sipping cup.

 A few interesting facts about Costa Rican coffee, first Costa Rican farmers grow only the Arabica variety of coffee.
 In 1989 a law was passed which banned the farming of Robusta coffee in an effort to raise coffee quality.
 It’s great for us coffee aficionados, but can be risky for the farmers.
 If something goes wrong, there may not be a bean to fall back on.